COVID-19 Updates: State of public health emergency declared.

 Download the AQHI Canada App.

 This app is designed for:

 - iOS (iPhone/iPod and iPad)

-The AQHI Canada app provides hourly updated AQHI and daily forecasts for all AQHI communities across the country.
-The app is designed for both English and French (depending on the user’s mobile device settings) and includes a map feature, user-defined push notifications, and GPS functionality to locate your nearest AQHI station.
+The AQHI Canada app provides hourly updated AQHI as well as daily and hourly forecasts for all AQHI communities across the country.
+The app works in both English and French (depending on the user’s mobile device settings) and includes a map feature, user-defined push notifications, and GPS functionality to locate your nearest AQHI station.

-Data provided by Environment and Climate Change Canada, Alberta airsheds and Alberta Environment and Parks.
+Data used by the app are provided by Environment and Climate Change Canada, Alberta airshed organizations and Alberta Environment and Parks.